Bus carrying migrants in Mexico crashes, killing 17

 MEXICO CITY, Feb 20 (Reuters) - A bus carrying migrants from Venezuela, Colombia and Central America crashed in central Mexico, killing 17 people, officials in Puebla state said on Monday.

-The accident occurred on a highway on Sunday afternoon as a bus with 45 passengers headed north, Puebla's Interior Minister Julio Huerta told reporters.
+The accident occurred on a highway on Sunday afternoon as the bus with 45 passengers headed north, Puebla's Interior Minister Julio Huerta told reporters.

 "Fifteen people at the moment of the accident lost their lives," he told a news conference.
 Another 15 were hospitalized, two of whom later died, he said.
 Five others remain in critical condition.